GourBera/Capstone/README.md

 ### **Project Summary**

 Setting up a Redshift data warehouse about 'Crime in India' on Amazon Cloud.
-In-order to formulate various economical and financial decision it is important to analyze socio economic and crime related information of particular geographic location.
-Which provide a 360 degree overview about any particular area.
-The dataset contains complete information about various aspects of crimes happened in India from 2001.
-There are many factors that can be analysed from this dataset
+In-order to formulate various economical and financial decisions it is important to analyze socio-economic and crime-related information of a particular geographic location.
+Which provides a 360-degree overview of any particular area.
+The dataset contains complete information about various aspects of crimes that happened in India from 2001.
+Many factors can be analyzed from this dataset

 There could be many things one can understand by analyzing this dataset.
 Few inspirations for you to start with.
     >> Crime by place of occurrence.
-    >> Anti corruption cases vs arrests.
+    >> Anti-corruption cases vs arrests.
     >> Which state is the safest for foreigners?
     >> Juveniles family background, education and economic setup. etc.